Mac Fisheries: Merger with Premier Supermarkets

 Express put Premier up for sale in April 1964, and concluded a deal with Unilever in May 1964 for £1 million.
-The Premier stores were rebranded as Mac Food Centres, which were the new format multi-line large footprint stores.
-Paul Gilam, Mac Fisheries' operations manager pre-takeover, considered the title supermarket brash, hence the name "Food Centre", but due to public opinion the title slipped back in and eventually stayed.
+The Premier stores were rebranded as Macfisheries Food Centres, which were the new format multi-line large footprint stores.
+Derek Nunn, Mac Fisheries' Sales Director pre-takeover, considered the title supermarket brash, hence the name "Food Centre", but due to public opinion the title slipped back in and eventually stayed.

 Again estate problems brought issues for Mac Fisheries.
 Coming second or third into a particular town with the supermarket concept, the new Food Centres were often in the wrong/quiet part of town.
 This resulted in increased sales thanks to the footprint increase, but financial performance under target.
-This slowed store roll out, and there were only 80 Food Centres by the end of 1964.
-Secondly, customers had to get used to a new colour scheme, based on orange over the traditional blue and white.
-Thirdly the decision was made to keep some of the smaller fish-only stores open as Mac Fisheries, at a time when consumers were attracted by the supermarkets' low-priced mass delivery of processed foods, resulting in further losses.
-This resulted in competition between the two chains in many towns, Mac Food Centres and Mac Fisheries, further confusing the consumer.
-To avoid this, later Mac Fisheries were opened as a store-within-a-store at the Mac Food Centres.
+This slowed store roll out, and there were only 50 Food Centres by the end of 1964.
+After a period of rationalisation, and a return to profitability, the Supermarket Division was renamed to Mac Market, using a new colour scheme, based on orange over the traditional blue and white.
+The Macfisheries fish shops continued to trade and were wound down in the light of profitability.

-Mac Fisheries developed new distribution systems based on Unilever's expertise, building a new warehouse in Farnborough, Hampshire, that introduced the first high street introduction of the bar code to consumer retailing.
-However, the family concepts from both the original fish mongers and Unilever were retained, with gold watches given to staff with 40 years of service.
+Mac Fisheries developed new distribution systems based on Unilever's expertise, taking over an unused Finefare distribution warehouse in Farnborough, Hampshire.
+Mac Markets introduced computerised systems to both distribution and retail that was the first high street introduction of the instore computerisation to consumer retailing using the SLIM system developed by ICL.
+However, the family concepts from both the original fish mongers and Unilever were retained, with gold watches given to staff with 17 years of service.

 By the early 1970s, Unilever was becoming aware of the dichotomy of being both a wholesale supplier and a retailer.
 Unilever tried to stress to its other supermarket customers that Mac Fisheries did not get a pricing advantage over them, and yet as the science of food retailing developed, it was clear that Unilever was giving guidance to Mac Fisheries on placing Unilever products in the most prominent positions.